 If you’re about to tackle a history research paper, here are some online reference books (eBooks), databases, web sites, and tools that should help you out!
+NOTE: if you’re doing a Google search, instead try Google Scholar to get more academic results!

 The eBooks (electronic books) in the Gale Virtual Reference Library (in InfoTrac) are exactly like their printed book versions – but, unlike a paper book, you can easily search through all of the pages electronically.
 You can browse through the History category for a list of book titles, or search all of them at once.